Garrett Cooper Player Props: Marlins vs. Royals

 Garrett Cooper At The Plate

+- He has gone deep in six games this season (14.6%), leaving the park in 3.6% of his chances at the plate.

-- Cooper has driven home a run in 14 games this season (35.0%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on two occasions..
+- Cooper has had an RBI in 14 games this year (34.1%), including seven multi-RBI outings (17.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.